whyboris/utilitarianism.net/content/utilitarianism-and-practical-ethics.md

 > **Cause impartiality is the view that one’s choice of social cause to focus on should depend on, and only on, the expected amount of good that one can do in that cause.**

 To illustrate this idea, suppose that you could donate to one of two different charities.
-One provides bed netsbednets to protect children from malaria; the other treats cancer patients.
+One provides bednets to protect children from malaria; the other treats cancer patients.
 Suppose that you will save twice as many lives by donating to the bednet charity than by donating to the cancer charity; however, a family member died of cancer, so you have a personal attachment to that cause.
 Should you, therefore, give to the cancer charity?

 The utilitarian would argue not.
 On the utilitarian view, the importance of saving two lives rather than one outweighs the personal attachment that might bring the donor to prioritize the life of the cancer sufferers.
 From the viewpoint of utilitarianism, we should be completely impartial in deciding which social cause to support, and instead let this decision be driven only by the question of where we can do the most good.